snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/iglu.md

 2. Put together an initial version for the schemas of each of the events and contexts you wish to capture
 3. Upload those schemas to an Iglu repo, and configure your Snowplow pipeline to connect with the Iglu repo so that it can fetch the schemas associated with the incoming data
 4. Instrument your tracker(s) to send data into Snowplow with the associated schemas in Iglu

+In the next section, we'll give a [high level overview of the Snowplow data pipeline](collection-enrichment-modelling-analysis.html), before describing in more detail [how to send data into Snowplow](sending-data-into-snowplow.html), and [what the data looks like once it's in Snowplow](viewing-the-event-data-in-snowplow.html).

 events:
 contexts: